What Blake Said

-In 'Songs of Experience' Blake expressed some biting truths about the place of the church in the lives of ordinary people:
+In "Songs of Innocence and of Experience" Blake expressed some biting truths about the place of the church in the lives of ordinary people:

 "A little black thing among the snow,